 Why study Film Studies and French at Queen Mary?

 Our staff have expertise, notably in British and North American cinema, and in French, German, Italian, Portuguese, Spanish and Russian filmmaking.
 You are encouraged to develop your skills in film criticism and copy-editing by contributing to our new online journal, Mapping Contemporary Cinema, run by staff and students.
 Queen Mary also hosts Living British Cinema, an exciting new forum that promotes the appreciation of British film culture and history, bringing together students, scholars, writers, filmmakers and industry professionals.

 Our London location is another obvious advantage.
 The city is home to the National Film Theatre, British Film Institute and the London Film Festival, as well as to major film premières and art-house cinema venues.
 And, with much film and television production based here, there are opportunities to gain valuable experience in a film-related part-time job or work placement.
 We have excellent facilities, particularly our state-of-the-art 41-seater cinema, used for screenings and lectures, our ‘black box’ studio and our Film Production suite, with high-end Apple Mac computers running Final Cut Pro.

-French is taught in one of the leading language departments in the UK and aim for excellence in both teaching and research.
-Queen Mary was ranked in the top twenty in the UK for French in the most recent Research Assessment Exercise (RAE 2008).
-This means that you will learn from people who are at the forefront of their field.
+French is taught in one of the leading language departments in the UK and aim for excellence in both teaching and research, this means that you will learn from people who are at the forefront of their field.